maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelPlotEdgePolygonStyle.png" width="478">

 It is possible to specify styles separately for each edge and vertex.
-Vertex styles are specified in the same order as `Union @* Catenate` evaluated on the list of edges.
+Vertex styles are specified in the same order as `Union @* Catenate` evaluated on the list of edges:
 ```
 In[] := WolframModelPlot[{{1, 2, 3}, {3, 4, 5}, {5, 6, 7, 1}, {7, 8, 2}, {4,
    9}, {9}}, EdgeStyle -> ColorData[97] /@ Range[6],